 Peter McVicar was a clergyman, soldier, and educator in Kansas.

 At the outbreak of the Civil War, he enlisted in the army and served under General Curtis.
-From 1866 to 1870 he was superintendent of public instruction of Kansas and while holding this position was instrumental in saving to the state the school lands in the Osage Indian reservation.
-At the close of his second term as superintendent, he was offered and accepted the presidency of Washburn College, which at that time had neither site, endowment nor buildings and the building up of this well known educational institution may be regarded as his life work and stands as a monument to his memory.
+From 1866 to 1870, he was superintendent of public instruction in Kansas, and while holding this position, he was instrumental in saving the state the school lands in the Osage Indian reservation.
+At the close of his second term as superintendent, he was offered and accepted the presidency of Washburn College, which at that time had neither site, endowment, nor buildings, and the building up of this well-known educational institution may be regarded as his life work and stands as a monument to his memory.

 Also See: